tfgrid-studio/tfgrid-gitea/README.md

 # TFGrid Gitea

-Self-hosted Git service with web interface - perfect for AI agent repositories and collaborative development on ThreeFold Grid.
+Self-hosted Git service with web interface, perfect for AI agent repositories and collaborative development on ThreeFold Grid.

 ## Overview